-It is officially 2019 and we are starting our first full week of the new year!
+It is officially a new year and we are so excited to dive in and get started with our amazing couples!
 I hope that your holiday season was full of family, friends, food and fellowship!

 For some of you it was EXTRA special because you received that proposal from your significant other and you have been upgraded to FIANCE!!!!